llamicron/rubric/book/src/introduction.md

 # Introduction
+small change.
 This Rust crate automates a lot of the necessary steps for testing criteria, originally created to grade labs in technology management classes.

 Detailed documentation can be [found here on docs.rs](https://docs.rs/lab_grader/0.10.0/lab_grader/index.html).